 Milk Kefir is a fermented dairy product that is made by combining milk (typically cow or other mammalian milk) with millions of strands of live bacteria that come in a neat little package called kefir grains (a type of SCOBY - symbiotic culture of bacteria and yeast).
 The bacteria in the grains feed on the lactose in the milk, breaking it down into lactic acid.
 The result is a tangy, fizzy drinkable yogurt that is an incredibly rich source of probiotics.
 These grains can also be used to ferment other liquids, including non-dairy milks and even water (!), into a probiotic beverage similar to kombucha.

-There are a lot of ways you can get probiotics from food, but kefir stands out to me as one of the easiest and most affordable ways to get a wide variety of strands (literally billions of colony forming units - CFUs - are estimated to be found in homemade kefir...BILLIONS!).
+There are a lot of ways you can get probiotics from food, but kefir stands out to me as one of the easiest and most affordable ways to get a wide variety of strands (literally trillions of colony forming units - CFUs - are estimated to be found in homemade kefir...TRILLIONS!).
 I've always been more of a "real food over supplements" gal, mainly because food offers those benefits we're looking for (in this case, probiotics) along side many other vitamins and minerals.

 Make Your Own